sapaladas/hyperspectral_images_processing/README.md

 #### Spectral Unmixing

 - Assume that a set of $m$ spectral signatures corresponding to the pure pixels in the HSI under study is given
-- Given a specific pixel, the aim is to determine the percentage to which each pure material contributes in its formation
+- For a given pixel, the aim is to determine the percentage to which each material contributes in its formation
 - These percentages are known as the ***abundance maps*** for the given pixel
 - Therefore it is clear that spectral unmixing provides ***sub-pixel information*** for a given pixel